zipcodeFrancisco/Maven.GenericDataStructures/README.md

     * `remove` which takes a key and removes it from the ArrayList if it's in there.
 It's a void method; no return type.
 4. TableNested -- Take the previous microlab, and make Entry a nested class.
 Think about if it'll need to be generic or not.
+5. Swap -- Get the test to pass.
+Look at the specific values being passed in to help you figure it out.